-Cats body language can be subtle, meaning that it's not always obvious how they're feeling.
-Use this guide to help you recognise important body language signals.
+A cat's body language can be subtle, so it's not always easy to accurately read how they're feeling.
+To understand your cat's psychology, look at his or her eyes, tail, mouth and posture and use this guide to help you recognise important body language signals.

 A happy cat

 - Cat is standing, has a relaxed body posture, ears are in a natural position, tail is held upright with the tip of the tail curved, eyes are normal shape, mouth is closed.

 - Cat is lying down, belly is exposed, body posture is relaxed, body is stretched out, ears are in a natural position, eyes may be partly closed, mouth is closed.

 - Cat is sitting, body posture is relaxed, tail is held out loosely from body, ears are in natural position, eyes are a normal shape, mouth is closed.

 A worried cat

 These cats are telling you that they're uncomfortable and don't want you near them.

 - Cat is in a crouched position, muscles are tense, body is held tightly, tail is tucked tightly into body, ears are slightly swivelled sideways, head is slightly lowered and tucked into body, pupils are dilated, mild tension shows in face.